Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 created Blackboard class
-created all the necessary classes and scriptable objects of the Condition Leaf Nodes created some of the Action Leaf Node classes
+created all the necessary classes and scriptable objects of the Condition Leaf Nodes created some of the Action Leaf Node classes deleted all the scriptableobjects and gonna do a different approach